markgene/yamat/README.md

 ## Normalization

-There are eight normalization methods, including six implemented in *minfi* package.
+There are nine normalization methods, including six implemented in *minfi* package.
 The additional two methods are:

 * *dkfz* is used in the paper [Capper et al. DNA methylation-based classification of central nervous system tumours.
 Nature (2018)](https://www.ncbi.nlm.nih.gov/pubmed/29539639).
 * *yamat* normalizes samples individually with Illumina method implemented in *minfi* package, instead of use one sample as reference.
+* *methylcnv* is used in the paper [Feng, G. et al. A Statistical Method to Estimate DNA Copy Number from Illumina High-Density Methylation Arrays.
+Systems Biomedicine (2013)](https://www.tandfonline.com/doi/pdf/10.4161/sysb.25896).
+It adjusts the median of log2 copy number on each array to a target value of 13.
+I implement the method with an argument of target value.

 ```{r normalization}
 gmset <- normalize(RGsetEx, norm_method = "dkfz", map_to_genome = TRUE)